 I blog weekly for Hastings Online Times (HOT) - it's called Hastings Bookchat.
 If you're a reader or a writer based in Hastings or St Leonards (UK) - or if your books are set in Hastings, please get in touch and I'll try to include you in a HOT post.
+And do come and join Hastings Bookchat Facebook group - it's for everyone interested in books (wherever you live).

 I live in beautiful Hastings.